webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Will-of-a-Leader.md

 - Ability/Cost/9
 - Ability/Tier/High
 - Ability/Pool/Intellect
-- Ability/Categories/SUPPORT
+- Ability/Categories/Support
 ---

 ## Will of a Leader
+>9  Intellect

 You harden your allies' dedication and capabilities.
 Each ally within immediate range gains +1 Edge to one stat of their choice for one hour.
 You also gain this benefit to one stat of your choice.
 Action.